 When $A, B \in SU(2)$ the transformation $X' = AXB^t$ is a six parameter subgroup of the complex Lorentz group.
-While this represents a real Euclidean transformation on the Euclidean Hilbert space (without the Euclidean time reversal $\Theta$ ), it defines a complex Lorentz transformation on the physical Hilbert space.
-It is possible to extract the ten Poincaré generators by considering infinitesimal forms of these complex Lorentz transformations.
+While this represents a real Euclidean transformation on the Euclidean Hilbert space (without the Euclidean time reversal Θ), it defines a complex ten-parameter subgroup of the Lorentz group on the physical Hilbert space.
+It is possible to extract the ten Poincaré generators on the physical Hilbert space by considering the infinitesimal forms of these complex Lorentz transformations.

 In order to get a unitary representation of the real Poincaré group on the physical Hilbert space the generators must be self-adjoint.
-It turns out that the $\Theta$ in the physical scalar product breaks Euclidean invariance in just the right way to ensure that all of the Poincaré generators are self-adjoint.
+It turns out that the Θ in the physical scalar product breaks Euclidean invariance in just the right way to ensure that all of the Poincaré generators are self-adjoint.